yuhko-msft/microsoft-graph-docs/api-reference/beta/api/exchangeadmin-list-messagetraces.md

 ### Paging
 Note that paging is consistent only when a start time and end time is specified or a specific condition is used such as query by **messageId**.
 Without a bounded query, pages may return data that may look inconsistent since the data normally changes as messages go through the server.

-Records on a page are enumerated per recipient in the **recipients** navigation property.
-So as an example, if the page size is 10 and the first message has 15 recipients, the first page displays the **messageTrace** data for only the first message.
+When you use the `$expand` query parameter on the **recipients** navigation property, records are enumerated by recipient on a page.
+In an example where the page size is 10 and the first message has 15 recipients, the first page displays the **messageTrace** data for only the first message.

 ## Request headers
 |Name|Description|